KS1019/uclid/README.md

 # uclid

 UCLID5 is a modeling, formal verification, sythesis tool.
 This repository provides Docker Image to run UCLID5 with ease.
+This is not an official image by any means and is not related to the original authors of UCLID.

 ## Run UCLID5

 ```sh
 docker run --rm -v $PWD:/src ghcr.io/ks1019/uclid:latest <your_file>.ucl
 ```

+## LICENSE

+This repository is under MIT LICENSE but contains the products that may be under different licenses from the other authors.

 ## References